SofaPirate/Plaquette/extras/joss-paper/paper.md

 library for affective biofeedback, supporting creative applications in music and performance [Gee2023-BioSynth], and used in studies of electrodermal activity measurement [Hagler2022-Flexible].
 It was integrated at the core of the [MisBKit](https://misbkit.ensadlab.fr), a robotic kit enabling researchers and practitionners to explore object behaviors from artistic and scientific perspectives.
-Finally, it was employed for signal processing and LED-based robotic expression in the artwork *Morphosis*, an installation featuring three spheroid robots that learn in real-time using reinforcement learning [Audry2020-Behaviour,Audry2024-Choreomata].
+It was also employed for signal processing and LED-based robotic expression in the artwork *Morphosis*, an installation featuring three spheroid robots that learn in real-time using reinforcement learning [Audry2020-Behaviour,Audry2024-Choreomata].
 These examples illustrate the framework’s role not only as a technical tool but also as a catalyst for interdisciplinary exploration.